An Individual Voluntary Agreement (IVA) is a formal, legal contract for a set period, usually five or six years.

-Case 4 – your IVA firms suggests you take a loan
+Case 4 – your IVA firm suggests you take a loan

 IVA settlements are unpredictable

-If you talk to someone at your IVA firm who has a lot of experience with full and final offers, they will probably tell you that it’s impossible to say for certain – or even likely! – whether your creditors will accept a low offer.
-Sometimes they will have been astonished when a good offer was refused, other times they will have seen surprisingly low offers agreed.
+It’s impossible to say for certain whether your creditors will accept an offer.
+Someone with a lot of experience will sometimes have been astonished when a good offer was refused.
+Other times they will have seen surprisingly low offers agreed.

-If you don’t mind putting details of your situation and possible offer on the internet, then the forums at www.iva.co.uk are a good place to go.
-There you can post anonymously and get replies from people who work for IVA firms or who have had an IVA themselves.
+If you don’t mind putting details of your situation on the internet, then the forum at www.iva.co.uk can help.
+You can post anonymously and get replies from people who work for IVA firms or who have had an IVA.

 Where is the money coming from?

-Your creditors will want this because if you were just being given £5,000 by your dad as a generous Christmas present say, then you could pay this into your IVA and still carry on with the normal monthly payments.
-So it’s important that they know that you will only be able to get this lump sum if they agree to settle the IVA early.
+If you were just given £5,000 by your dad as a generous Christmas present, then you could pay this into your IVA and still carry on with the normal monthly payments.
+So it’s important to say you will only get this lump sum if your proposal to settle the IVA early is accepted.

-If you are planning on taking money from your pension, you must NOT take the money out until you have confirmation that your creditors have accepted your offer.
+- you must NOT take any money out of your pension until you have confirmation that your creditors have accepted your offer.
 If you take it out before this, it could be claimed as a windfall payment and you would still have to carry on with the IVA!
 See IVAs and Pensions for more information.

 What if the offer is refused?

 If your creditors reject the proposal, you have to carry on with the normal monthly payments.